alekras/erl.mqtt.server/README.md

 ## Configuration

-To set up ports for TCP and TSL socket connection go to mqtt.config.
+To set up ports for TCP and TLS socket connection go to mqtt.config.
 This is OTP application configuration file contained startup data for lager, ranch and mqtt server configuration.

 ### Add/Remove users